Nesdood007/kde-plasma-ringtones/README.md

 ## Previewing these entries

-You can either download the tracks and play them back, or you can hear the tracks on [Soundcloud](https://soundcloud.com/nesdood007).
+You can either download the tracks and play them back, <st>or you can hear the tracks on [Soundcloud](https://soundcloud.com/nesdood007).</st> I'm uploading this as soon as I can.
+In the meantime please make use of the first option.

 ## License